Contaminated Insulation Issues

 FACT: The energy efficiency (R-value) of insulation is significantly reduced when it is wet or compressed.
 An attic which is properly insulated to R-50 (code is R-32), will reduce energy bills by 30-60%.

 FACT: Inhaling bird or bat feces can cause an incurable respiratory disease known as histoplasmosis, characterized by constant flu-like symptoms.
 The very young, very old and those with impaired immune systems are at greatest risk for severe illness.

 Raccoon feces are commonly infected with a roundworm known as Baylisascaris.
 The eggs are extremely resilient and cannot be destroyed through conventional methods.

 FACT: If the eggs are ingested by humans, they can cause nausea, organ malfunction, blindness, loss of muscle control and even death.

-Animal feces and urine can cause mould build-up, which spreads easily throughout roofs, walls and attics.
+Animal feces and urine can cause mold build-up, which spreads easily throughout roofs, walls, and attics.